cla-cif/english-with-claudia/README.md

 2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
           a.
 The "Contact me" link is available in the nav bar section and takes the user to the form area in the "Contact me" section.

+3. As a Returning impaired visitor, I want to find the same as before or even or better accessibility.
+          a.
+Accessibility is and will always be among the developer's top priorities.

 ### Validator Testing